Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 * **Azure Storage** account, used to save the model and intermediate data in **Blobs**.
 * A model build **AzureML web service**, running in batch mode.
 * A collection of several interactive **Azure ML services** for querying the model.
-All services are created by turning the pricing engine python package into a web service on the AzureML platform.
+All services are created by turning the pricing engine package into a web service on the AzureML platform.
 * A **PowerBI dashboard**, hosted in a **Azure Web App**
 * **Azure Data Factory** for scheduling regular execution